The Poisson transport map: Introduction

 \subsection{Functional inequalities for ultra-log-concave measures}

 The absence of the chain rule in the discrete setting complicates the study of functional inequalities for measures on $\N$.
 For example, Poisson measures $\pos_{\ins}$ over $\N$, the discrete analogues of Gaussians, do not satisfy logarithmic Sobolev inequalities.
-Rather, they satisfy \emph{modified} logarithmic Sobolev inequalities, the strongest of which is due to Wu.
+Rather, they satisfy \emph{modified} logarithmic Sobolev inequalities as was first developed by Bobkov and Ledoux \cite{MR1636948}.
+In the discrete setting there are various choices for modified logarithmic Sobolev inequalities (see \cite[Proposition 3.6]{bobkov2006modified} for the relation between them), and in the context of the Poisson measure \emph{Wu's inequality} is the strongest.
+For example, to recover the Gaussian logarithmic Sobolev inequality via the combination of the Poisson modified logarithmic Sobolev inequality and the central limit theorem one needs Wu's inequality \cite[Remark on page 75]{LSIessentials}.
 To introduce Wu's inequality let $\der $ be the discrete derivative of a function $g:\N\to \R$,

 \begin{theorem} { \cite[Theorem 1.1]{MR1800540}.} Let $\pos_{\TT}$ be the Poisson measure over $\N$ with intensity $\TT$.
 Then, for any positive $g\in L^2(\N,\pos_{\TT})$,